moorepants/dissertation/systemidentification.rst

 I use this structured state space output error identification procedure for a collection of experiments (:math:`n=368`) over a range of speeds between about 1 and 9 m/s.
-Figures :ref:`8 <figACoefficients>` and :ref:`9
-<figBCoefficients>` plot the identified coefficients of the dynamical equations
-of motion (i.e. the bottom two rows of the :math:`\mathbf{F}` and :math:`\mathbf{G}` matrices) as a function of speed for all of the experiments using box plots.
+Figures :ref:`13.8<figACoefficients>` and :ref:`13.9<figBCoefficients>` plot the identified coefficients of the dynamical equations of motion (i.e. the bottom two rows of the :math:`\mathbf{F}` and :math:`\mathbf{G}` matrices) as a function of speed for all of the experiments using box plots.
 Both the Whipple (green) and arm (red) model predictions are superimposed over top for comparison.
 The first notable thing is that the coefficients seem to generally have large variance, especially as the speed increases.
 Secondly, the roll acceleration equation, :math:`\ddot{\phi}`, equation seems to be better predicted by the two models and the data has less spread at the lower speeds, barring the :math:`\dot{\phi}` coefficient which has large spread and no apparent relationship with speed for both equations.
 The roll equation also seems to have less spread in the experimental data.
 For example, the :math:`a_{\ddot{\phi}\delta}` coefficient appears to be very tight and the first principles models predict it very well.
 The constant, linear, and quadratic trends in the coefficients are somewhat visible in the data but the